dellsystem/dellsystem.github.io/_posts/2019-2-3-fragments-34.md

 But maybe we can change the future, by embarking on a movement to [abolish the present state of things](https://libcom.org/library/real-movement-red-black-notes) ...

 _This post is even later than yesterday's.
 Oops.
 I'm going to try and write my blog posts earlier in the day, in the future, just so I stop subjecting myself to a last-minute scramble to come up with a blog post topic at like 10:30pm every night._

+_Also, in case you were wondering: the egg turned to be a Hulu ad to [raise awareness for mental health](https://techcrunch.com/2019/02/03/hulu-instagram-egg-mental-health/).
+Corporate social responsibility in action._